Most Agencies Talk Traffic. CFOs Care About Revenue Velocity.

 The Vanity of Volume

 Traffic, leads, and pipeline value are easy to measure and easy to inflate.
 A new campaign can spike traffic without generating a single qualified opportunity.
-A sales team can stuff the pipeline with low‑probability deals that never close.
+A sales team can fill the pipeline with low-probability deals that never close.
 Volume metrics create the illusion of progress while hiding the reality of stagnation.

 The CFO's Reality